Welcome to Maolbhuidhe B&B

 Fionnphort

 The principal car ferry runs from Oban to Craignure (Mull).
-There are up to six sailings a day in summer (Easter to mid-October).
-In winter, two to four sailings per day, according to the day of the week.
+There are up to ten sailings a day in summer (late March to mid-October).
+In winter, five or six sailings per day, according to the day of the week.
 Other ferries run to Mull from Lochaline (Morvern) and Kilchoan (Ardnamurchan).

-Maolbhuidhe is about 50-60 minutes drive from Craignure.
+Maolbhuidhe is about 50-60 minutes drive from Craignure, but it can take longer at busy times.
 Follow the signs for Fionnphort / Iona ferry.
-A service bus meets most (but not all) ferries.
+A service bus meets some (but not all) ferries.
 Detailed directions

 More about ferries and getting to Mull from other parts of Scotland.